 • A list of closed state park facilities can be found on our status map

 The majesty of Oregon's 362-mile coastline unfolds around every bend along the Oregon Coast Trail, also known as the OCT.
 Hikers cross sandy beaches, meander through forest-shaded corridors, traverse majestic headlands and pass through 28 coastal towns.

 Most of the route is on the beach, although some segments wind through state parks or public lands.
 Generous landowners provide trail easements for portions of trail on private property.
 About 10 percent of the trail is on the shoulders of U.S. 101, county roads and city streets.

 Hiker/Biker campsites are at nearly every state park on the coast.
 The tent sites are first-come, first served and are near water, restrooms and showers.
 Visit Find a Park for locations and cost.
 Camping may also be available at parks managed by other agencies.
-NOTE: Hiker/Biker sites are closed summer 2020.
+NOTE: Hiker/Biker sites are closed in 2020 due to the ongoing pandemic.
 See our status map for details.

 Beach camping is allowed in some areas, but please be aware of the tides and camp above the high tide line.
 Camping is prohibited within most major city limits and within or adjacent to state parks.
 Camping is also prohibited in western snowy plover habitat areas.

 Beach fires are not allowed near driftwood piles or vegetation.
-Additional fire restrictions may be in place — watch for signs and check our 2020 Campfire Restrictions webpage for details..
+Additional fire restrictions may be in place — watch for signs and check Special Notices during fire season for alerts.

 Some areas of the trail are accessible only during certain seasons and/or only during low tide.
 Check the tides at tidesandcurrents.noaa.gov or pick up a free tide table at state park offices, information centers and many shops and motels.
 Visit our Safe Ways to Explore the Beach for more information.